renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 You can add the same settings to a `"renovate"` section in your `package.json` file instead.
 The `package.json` file must be located at the root of your repository.
-This is handy if you're already using a `package.json` file anyway, e.g. when you're working on a JavaScript project.
+This is handy if you are already using a `package.json` file anyway, e.g. when you are working on a JavaScript project.
 The configuration in your `package.json` will apply to the whole project (this includes other, nested `package.json` files).

 ### Customized defaults